akeneo/pim-docs/cookbook/catalog/common/create.rst

     // fetch the factory from the container
     $factory = $this->getContainer()->get('pim_catalog.factory.family');

-    // create an family, internally, the attribute requirement for the identifier attribute is directly added
+    // create a family, internally, the attribute requirement for the identifier attribute is directly added
     $family = $factory->createFamily();
     $family->setCode('mynewfamilycode');